lyqht/sencha-teahouse/README.md

 - Adding Expo-Cli to a bare RN project
   - the code with expo modules are in the branch `/add-expo`
   - basically this is so that I can upload a snack every iteration for sharing with others.
-- Async Storage for locally stored items (TODO)
+- Async Storage for locally stored items
-- Supertokens for Auth (TODO, pending RN SDK to be up)
-- Some animation library (TODO)

-This app is created for some of my [exercise submissions for Centauri React Cohort](https://github.com/lyqht/centauri-react-native).
+This app has been showcased during a talk on [Debugging Mobile Applications with Flipper](https://poly.work/lyqht/highlights/qHf_CvAe) on Flipper plugins such as React DevTools, Network & Async Storage to debug states.

 ## Snacks

 - [v01](https://snack.expo.dev/@lyqht/sencha-teahouse-v01)